-Employment Poster requirements are continuously changing throughout the year.
+Workplace labor law compliance poster notices are continuously changing throughout the year.
 In addition to minimum wage changes, there are often state, local, and industry-specific policy changes that require poster updates.
-If you have one or more employees, your business is required by law to post a current State and Federal Employment Poster in a central location.
+If you have one or more employees, your business is required by law to post a current State and Federal Employment Law Poster in a central location visible to all employees.

-- Nevada – The state of Nevada has updated the following notices:
+- Kansas – The Kansas Department of Labor has updated the following notices: